 "To improve the quality of life in the Sweet Home community."

-To accomplish our mission our goals are to organize and help provide charitable programs and services for the residents of the general region around Sweet Home, Oregon, in order to provide better health care services, better educational opportunities, more accessible housing, and food for low-income people and related services, and to lessen the burden on local government in providing adequate programs to meet these basic human needs.
+We encourage people to “Give Where You Live” Your support helps us to accomplish our mission of organizing and helping charitable groups and projects for the residents of the Sweet Home Oregon area.
+Your giving allows us to provide better health care services, better educational opportunities, more accessible housing, and food for low-income people and related services, and to lessen the burden on local government in providing adequate programs to meet these basic human needs.

 For more detailed information check out our "Leave a Local Legacy" handout that was recently updated.